Zar Amir Ebrahimi: Sex tape scandal

 In 2006, Amir Ebrahimi became the center of an Iranian sex tape scandal when a videotape of a woman, claimed to be Amir Ebrahimi, having sex with a man was leaked to the internet and released on DVD.
-She subsequently became the subject of an official investigation handled by Tehran's chief prosecutor, Saeed Mortazavi.
+She subsequently became the subject of an official investigation handled by Tehran's chief prosecutor, Saeed Mortazavi, who wanted death sentences for those convicted of circulating such videos.
 In an interview with The Guardian, Amir Ebrahimi denied being the woman in the film and dismissed it as a forgery made by a vengeful former fiancé who used studio techniques to form a montage of incriminating images designed to destroy her career.
 However, she later admitted that the tape depicted her and a boyfriend and had been stolen from their apartment.
 The unnamed man on the tape reportedly fled to Armenia but was subsequently returned to Iran and charged with breach of public morality laws.
-Rumours of an attempted suicide were also denied by Amir Ebrahimi with a public message: "I just want to tell my country's people that I am alive.
+Rumours of an attempted suicide were also denied by Amir Ebrahimi with a public message saying: "I just want to tell my country's people that I am alive.
 I am thinking about the strength of Iranian women and will defend the respect of the girls and women of my nation."

-Due to the sex tape scandal, Amir Ebrahimi was banned from appearing in Iranian films and television for 10 years, and was also sentenced to prison and ninety-nine lashes, which made her flee Iran and move to Paris, France, where she has lived in exile since 2008.
+Due to the sex tape scandal, Amir Ebrahimi was banned from appearing in Iranian films and television for 10 years, and was also sentenced to prison and ninety-nine lashes.
+The prosecutor had requested a six-year prison sentence for her.
+On 1 March 2008, the day she was meant to appear in court, Amir Ebrahimi fled Iran and moved to Paris, France, where she has lived in exile since then.
+In France, she was able to rely upon the support of other Iranian exiles, such as her close friend Golshifteh Farahani.
 The man who leaked the tape—a friend of Amir Ebrahimi's and fellow actor who did not feature in it—was sentenced to six years in prison, but was released after two months.

-In France, she was able to rely upon the support of other Iranian exiles, such as her close friend Golshifteh Farahani.
 Amir Ebrahimi became a French citizen in 2017.